John Eppinger: Life and career

-Eppinger was born in the German town of Winnenden, Württemberg, the son of Johann Michael Eppinger, mason and stone cutter, and Maria Magdalena Kluss.
+Eppinger was born in the German town of Winnenden, Württemberg, a son of Johann Michael Eppinger, a mason and stone cutter, and Maria Magdalena Kluss.
 He was baptized as "Johannes Ippinger" 20 May 1730.
 He moved to London in 1749, and later that year emigrated to America, arriving on 15 October.
 He initially settled in North Carolina but moved south to Savannah, Georgia, shortly thereafter.

 He married Anna Barbara Mayers, daughter of Jacob Mayers, who was two years his junior.
 They had eight known children: Margaret, Anna Magdalina, Wenafoothu (Winifred), John, Sarah, James, George and Matthew.

 John Jr. (1769–1823) became a U.S. district marshall.

 Late in his life, he built the building, now known as the Eppinger House, at today's 110 East Oglethorpe Avenue in Savannah.

 Death

 Eppinger died in 1776.
 His wife survived him by 36 years.
 She is interred in Savannah's Colonial Park Cemetery.